Recon-Fuzz/recon-docs/src/writing_invariant_tests/optimizing_broken_properties.md

 > As of the time of writing, optimization mode is only available in Echidna, not Medusa

 ## What is optimization mode?
-Optimization mode allows you to define a test function that starts with a special prefix (we tend to set this to `optimize_`), takes no arguments and returns an `int256` value:
+Optimization mode allows you to define a test function that starts with a special prefix (we tend to set this to `optimize_` in the `echidna.yaml`), takes no arguments and returns an `int256` value:

 ```javascript
     function optimize_price_per_share_difference() public view returns (int256) {